CreationHoster1/CodeBase1/README.md

 TODO:
  - Recap Git via Git Docs
  - Transition to company mail
- - Use domain of campany mail for a site on WWW
+ - Use domain of company mail for a site on WWW